 The Application andThe Application Process

-Ballet Sun Valley, in coordination with an anonymous Lead Sponsor of this Day for Dance Education, are both very excited about this opportunity to educate, to provide instruction, and, most importantly, to inspire.
+Ballet Sun Valley, in coordination with an anonymous Lead Sponsor of this Day for Dance Education, are both very excited about this opportunity to educate, provide instruction, and most importantly, to inspire.

-There will be No Charge for the classes offered.
+There will be no charge for the classes offered.
 And, each selected student will receive one, non-transferrable, Pavilion Terrace seat for one of the two performances.
 All minors attending classes and a performance must be escorted to the location by an adult.
-Ballet Sun Valley, Footlight Ballet School and Sun Valley Ballet School will provide supervision while at classes and during a performance.
+Ballet Sun Valley, Footlight Dance Centre, and Sun Valley Ballet School will provide supervision while at classes and during a performance.

 All classes will be taught by dancers who are performing in the Ballet Sun Valley Festival.
 There will be classes in two levels of ballet experience.
-There will also be a class in advanced variations on pointe, an introduction to ballet choreography, and a class on Jazz dance.
+There will also be a class in advanced variations on pointe, and a class on Jazz dance.